 Gardening in a small space can present challenges, but opportunities, too.
 A garden, especially a small one can form a calming, tranquil, cocoon around us.
 If your piece of terra firma is petite here are some guidelines to help you create an intimate garden you’ll love to retreat to.

-First decide how you will use your garden.
+First Things First First decide how you will use your garden.
 Is it to be an outdoor “living and dining room”?
 Do you entertain a lot?
 Do you need a space for the kids to play?
 Once you analyze how you’ll use your garden, the next step is to sketch it out.
 Start by drawing a plan of the yard including the walls of the house and any existing permanent features such as walkways and trees.
 Then, decide what your sitting/dining needs are.
 Do you want a table for six close to the house, or a small cafĂ© table for two tucked into a little nook?
 If you have young children, is a sand box planned?
 You get the idea.
 Think about all these things, and plot them on your sketch.

 Principles and Elements of Design For best results pay attention to tried and true principles and elements of design.
 Here are some basics: